Your browser is out of date.

 Laser engraving applications

-The best application for laser engraving is whenever you need a durable mark or plan on doing any post processing.
-For example, if you’re marking anything that’s going to experience a lot of wear and tear such as a metal pipe or drill bit, or if you’re going to be painting over the mark, you’ll want to go with laser engraving.
+The best applications for laser engraving is whenever you need to make a durable mark on a part that will experience excessive use or if you are marking a part that will undergo some kind of post-processing.
+For example, if you are marking anything that is going to experience a lot of wear and tear such as a metal pipe or drill bit, or if you’re going to be painting over the mark, you’ll want to laser engrave the part to get a deeper mark; the deeper the mark, the more visible it will be on a worn-down part and under coats of paint.

 Laser engraving settings